Hansen, Missouri stun No. 1 South Carolina 70-69 in overtime

 Hansen and Hayley Frank each scored 21 points, LaDazhia Williams added 12, and Mama Dembele had 11.
 The Gamecocks trailed by as many as six in final three minutes of regulation.

+“Wins like this don’t just happen, but it’s a body of work over time,” Pingleton said.
+“Even though there were some players not here, we want to acknowledge them.”

-Aliyah Boston scored 17 points for South Carolina.
-Kamilla Cardoso added 14, and Zia Cooke had 10.
+Aliyah Boston scored 17 points for South Carolina, including 16 in the second half.
+Kamilla Cardoso added 14 and Zia Cooke had 10.
+Boston was held to one point and played just eight minutes because of foul trouble in the first half, when Missouri led 32-26.

-The last time the Gamecocks lost a regular-season SEC game against an unranked team was to Missouri back in 2017.
+Boston’s put-back tied the game at 64 with 21 seconds left in the fourth quarter.
+South Carolina missed a jumper at the buzzer, forcing overtime.
+The Gamecocks rattled off five consecutive points, but were held scoreless the rest of the way.

+With the Gamecocks up 69-68 with less than five seconds to play, Hansen drove to the basket and scored on a layup to upend South Carolina.
+The Gamecocks inbounded the ball to Boston under the basket, whose shot was deemed not off in time.

 BIG PICTURE